oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 `Join beats — 24 fps (H3 is fixed at 24, do not change)` rather than promoted into the control panel, and the how-to note repeats the sentence.

-**VRAM.** Weights total 59.1 GB (19.5 + 19.5 + 14.6 + 4.9 + 0.6) and the chained design loads
+**Hardware.** Weights total 59.1 GB (19.5 + 19.5 + 14.6 + 4.9 + 0.6) and the chained design
-both checkpoints per Run.
-24 GB works but offloads heavily and swaps checkpoints mid-Run; 48 GB keeps one checkpoint plus the text encoder resident (~34 GB) so a beat samples without swapping;
-80 GB holds both checkpoints plus the encoder (~54 GB) so the beat-1 → beat-2 handoff is free too.
-GPU class matters directly here and CPU cores do not — sampling is GPU-bound — which is why the `gpu` resource carries the guidance in its `description` and the `min` / `recommended` counts stay at 1 (`gpu` is a discrete count, not a size, and `ServiceTemplateSchema` is `.strict()`, so there is no VRAM field to invent).
+loads both checkpoints per Run, so one 80 GB+ card — an H200 at 141 GB, or an H100 — holds the whole chain resident and offloads nothing, which is what the 1.0 MP default assumes.
+24 GB still works at 0.4 MP but offloads heavily and swaps checkpoints mid-Run.
+GPU class matters directly here and CPU cores do not — sampling is GPU-bound — which is why the `gpu` resource carries the guidance in its `description` (`gpu` is a discrete count, not a size, and `ServiceTemplateSchema` is `.strict()`, so there is no VRAM field to invent). `ram` is `min` 128 / `recommended` 256 GB: weights stream through host memory on every load, and `--highvram` trades host RAM for keeping them on the card.

+**`CLI_ARGS`.** The bootstrap's last line already ends `… --port 8188 ${CLI_ARGS:-}`, but
+template `envVars` never reach a service container — only `userConfigurableEnvVars` do, through `userData` — so the manifest now declares `CLI_ARGS` as a third user-configurable variable, with no `validation` regex, because it is a free-form argument string and a wrong regex would silently reject valid input.
+On an H200 launch with `CLI_ARGS = --highvram`: ComfyUI then keeps models in VRAM instead of unloading them to system RAM after each use, which is the single most effective setting on a card that size. `--fast` is an optional extra.

+**One GPU is booked on purpose.** `gpu` is `min` 1 / `recommended` 1, and the dashboard books `recommended` floored at `min`, so a launch takes exactly one card.
+Asking for two would bill a second device that this workflow leaves idle.
+Core ComfyUI has no tensor parallelism: one sampling pass runs on one device.
+Its CFG-split node (`MultiGPU_WorkUnits`) distributes *conditionings*, and H3 is CFG-distilled, so `BasicGuider` hands it a single conditioning and the second device gets nothing.
+Beats cannot be split either, since beat 2 consumes beat 1's frames.
+What multi-GPU core ComfyUI does have is *placement*, so each subgraph carries a `SelectCLIPDevice` and two `SelectVAEDevice` nodes (core, `comfy_extras.nodes_multigpu`) wired as passthroughs on the text-encoder and VAE loaders.
+They ship `mode: 4` on `default`, which is a plain passthrough, so today the graph behaves exactly as it did without them.
+They earn their place on something like 2×24 GB: un-bypass the text-encoder one and set it to `gpu:1` and the 14.6 GB encoder stops evicting the diffusion model. `default` is hard-coded rather than `gpu:1` because `gpu:1` only appears in the combo options on a machine that actually has two cards, and a value absent from the options makes the graph invalid.
+Using them means raising `recommended` on the `gpu` resource to 2 in your copy of the manifest — the booked count is pinned by the template, not chosen at launch.

+**A third or fourth beat needs no new wiring.** With the memory ceiling gone, run the multishot workflow again with the emitted `lastframe_….png` loaded into `<Picture 1>`, then concatenate the beats in the `Assemble reel` workflow.
+Building a third stage into the graph would triple the prompt boxes for something the two-beat chain plus a re-run already does.

 Pick a persistent-storage bucket on launch: it holds ComfyUI's whole base directory, and without one the roughly 59 GB of weights (two 19.5 GB checkpoints, a 14.6 GB text encoder,